sefasys/DungeonGame/README.md

 inventory: This function shows the items that player has in the inventory.
 In inventory, you can store swords, potions, books.

-commands: this function is for reminding what to
+commands: this function is for reminding the player all the commands.

 pickup <itemname>: As the tutor wanted, this is the function how you can pickup the item and see it in your inventory.